The air is warm, the pool water is cool, and the days linger like an old friend.

-Unfortunately, as the temperatures start to climb, so do the number of injuries.
+Unfortunately, as the temperatures start to climb, so does the number of injuries.

-The good news is, most of these visits can be avoided.
-We’ve rounded up four of the most common reasons for summertime emergency visits and share how you can prevent them.
+The good news is most of these visits can be avoided.
+We’ve identified the four most common reasons for summertime emergency visits and shared how you can prevent them.

 Sunburn occurs when your skin is unprotected and exposed to the sun for extended periods of time.
 Children six months and older, along with adults, should use sunscreen with an SPF of at least 30 and reapply every two hours.
 Infants under six months of age should never be exposed directly to the sun.
 Wear protective gear like hats, sunglasses, and appropriate clothing to block harmful rays.

 2. Heat cramps, heat exhaustion, and heat stroke